JasonBrauer/PSOC_DCMotorControl/README.md

 ![current circuit](./images/CircuitDesign_20211214.png)

 ## Speed_From_BackEmf
 A simple motor can be thought of as an inductor, resistor and back emf voltage source all in series.
-The voltages from the inductor, resistor, and back emf all oppose the supplied voltage to the motor.
+The voltages from the inductor, resistor, and back emf all oppose the supplied voltage to the motor:

+(insert picture of simple motor circuit)

+V_supply - V_L - V_R - V_bemf = 0

 The opposing voltage of the inductor is due to a varying current in time:

 V_L = L * di/dt

 Once the current reaches steady state, di/dt becomes zero and therefore V_L becomes zero.

+(equation for the time constant of inductance settling - Current or RL circuit with step input)

 (insert timeline of trasient V_L with screenshot from nscope)

+The voltage drop across the resistance of the motor also only applies when current is flowing:

+V_R = I * R

-The ground path from the motor can be removed allowing the voltage of the motor circuit to be measured. **This will cause a short transient change in the inductor current and voltage - is this the case since there isn't any ground?**
+The ground path from the motor can be removed to assist in measuring the back emf.
+This will cause a short voltage and current spike as the inductance of the motor will oppose the sudden drop in current from the voltage supply.
+A flyback diode will allow the current from the motor inductance to safely dissipate.

-Waiting long enough for the current change to reach steady state allows the measured voltage of the circuit become:
+Waiting long enough for the current to dissipate and reach steady state allows the measured voltage of the circuit become:

-V_external - V_emf - V_R = V_measured
+V_supply - V_bemf = V_measured

-V_emf = V_measured - V_external + V_R
+V_bemf = V_measured - V_supply

+The external voltage needs to be considered as it is still connected to the motor circuit even after the ground path is removed.

-Then the speed constant of the motor (Ke) - rated voltage of the motor over the no-load speed of the motor - can be used in combination with the back emf voltage to calculate the speed.
+Then the speed constant of the motor (Ke) can be used in combination with the back emf voltage to calculate the speed.

-motor_speed = V_emf / K_e
+motor_speed = V_bemf / K_e

+K_e is a constant property of the motor based on its winding design and is typically included in the motor spec.
+In an ideal motor where L=0, R=0 and no mechanical losses occur, K_e will be equal to the supplied motor voltage over the max rotational speed in a no-load state.
+That is because in the ideal scenario, the back emf would be the only opposition to the supply voltage and the only thing limiting the motor's speed.

 ## Manual_Rotary_Encoder